Tufin/oasdiff/README.md

 ## Features
 - Detect [breaking changes](BREAKING-CHANGES.md)
 - OpenAPI diff in YAML, JSON, Text/Markdown or HTML
+- Display a user-friendly [changelog](#openapi-changelog) of all important API changes
 - [Run from Docker](#running-with-docker)
 - [Embed in your go program](#embedding-oasdiff-into-your-program)
 - OpenAPI diff of local files system or remote files over http/s